Kotlin/kotlinx.serialization/docs-website/topics/alternative-serialization-formats.md

 A custom format can provide support for types that don't map directly to the standard primitive encoding functions.

-To do add this support, override the `encodeSerializableValue()` function in the encoder and the `decodeSerializableValue()` in the decoder.
+To add this support, override the `encodeSerializableValue()` function in the encoder and the `decodeSerializableValue()` function in the decoder.
 This lets you [define a custom serialization](create-custom-serializers.md) logic for format-specific types, while maintaining efficient handling and flexibility for non-standard data representations.